How to Install Decking Over Existing Concrete Slab, Patio, or Porch

 Once again, it’s important to realize you can’t install composite decking over concrete steps if the top riser height is more than a fraction of an inch in difference from the other risers in the completed stair set.

 You can fill in the area above the stoop by installing a 2x6 ledger board with 2x6 joists running out to the header.
-The 2x6 joists should not come in contact with the concrete stoop.
+The 2x6 joists should not contact the concrete stoop.
 You may need to rip down the joists to provide clearance for frost heaving.

-It can be a fairly simple process to install composite decking over concrete.
-However, it’s also important to keep considerations in mind to be sure your installation goes smoothly, yields a safe structure, and stands the test of time.
+It can be a fairly simple process to install decking on an existing concrete porch.
+However, it’s also important to remember that your installation goes smoothly, yields a safe structure, and stands the test of time.

 Attach Posts Properly